SHIELDING YOU

 Generally, Florida has very strong self-defense laws, but the situation must match the requirements to use them.

-Does Using Self-Defense Change if the Other Person’s a Law Enforcement Officer?
+Does Using Self-defense Change If The Other Person’s A Law Enforcement Officer?

 Generally, if you justifiably use or threaten to use force as allowed under the law you’re immune from criminal prosecution and civil lawsuits.
 That’s not the case if the other person: